-Demand for CARA's services has trebled over the last three years and we need to secure funding to enable us to respond to the many victims and survivors of sexual violence and child sexual abuse who need our support - now and in the future.
-To help us to meet demand for our services, and as part of our strategy to establish a secure financial base for CARA going forwards, we want to raise a total of £30,000 over the year to support our work.
+Demand for CARA's services has quadrupled over the last five years!
+We need to secure funding to enable us to respond to the many victims and survivors of sexual violence and child sexual abuse who need our support - now and in the future.

 You can make a text donation.
 Just text CARA and the amount you'd like to donate to 70085 (so, for example, if you'd like to donate £10, text CARA 10 to 70085).
 This costs the donation amount plus a standard rate message.